jakshin/yazpt/tips-for-linux.md

 ## Debian 10.3, installed with default settings

 In GNOME Terminal, yazpt's default hourglass as rendered as a colored emoji, rather than in monochrome and the same color as the execution time text next to it.
 If this bothers you, you can fix it by installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).

-In XTerm, you can get decent monochrome rendering of yolo's emoji by downloading and manually installing the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).
+This will also give you decent monochrome rendering of yolo's emoji in XTerm.

 On a default installation of Debian, `~/.Xresources` isn't automatically loaded, I guess because Wayland.
 One way to fix it is to use `~/.Xdefaults-HOSTNAME` instead, e.g. `ln -sv ~/.yazpt/resource/Xresources ~/.Xdefaults-$(hostname)`.